Six keys to fueling purpose-driven performance in Healthcare

 Poppulo’s benchmark tools enable SLCH to compare its engagement rates against other healthcare organizations and across all sectors.
 With exceptional open and click-through rates, the hospital has earned high marks for building connections with its internal communications.

 But as any organization can attest, there is more to IC than click-through rates.
 Those rates need to translate into engagement in the real world, too.
 Again, SLCH is hitting it out of the park.
-For example, attendance has skyrocketed at the hospital’s annual employee gala during the past two years.
-And in 2018, employee giving, conducted in partnership with the hospital foundation, exceeded its goal for the entire year by September.
+In 2018, employee giving, conducted in partnership with the hospital foundation, exceeded its goal for the entire year by September.

 Poppulo made it easy for SLCH to elevate its internal communications from static emails to a full-scale engagement tool.
 Check out John’s webinar, Transforming the Internal Communications Function at St. Louis Children’s Hospital, to learn more about how the platform helped the hospital reimagine what is possible with IC.